stephanymsantos/stephanymsantos/README.md

 ### Hi there 👋

-I am a student of Systems Analysis and Development at Estácio University, and I am also studying data science.
+I am a student of Systems Analysis and Development , and I am also studying cybersecurity.
 I am constantly improving my technical skills and seeking to learn new technologies and concepts.

 -  Currently, I am focused on deepening my knowledge in programming, and data analysis.
 I am exploring languages like Python, as well as popular frameworks and libraries such as Pandas and Scikit-learn.